thieryw/gitlanding/README.md

 The approach of `gitlanding` is to provide you with a way to to create a good looking page in minutes and enable you to customize it and add feature along the way as your project grow.

+> Be mindfully though that `Gitlanding` is **not** a documentation website generator, it's a landing page generator.
+> For creating documentation website you can use [GitBook](https://gitbook.com), it's free for open source projects (you just need to [issue a request](https://user-images.githubusercontent.com/6702424/148654719-bf393721-4bf4-4814-a8ef-cf57a3318a7f.png)).

 # Showcase